 - when implants are used to block your fallopian tubes (hysteroscopic sterilisation, or HS)

 It can be a fairly minor operation, with many women returning home the same day.
-Sterilisation is usually carried out using tubal occlusion (blocking the fallopian tubes).
+Sterilisation is usually carried out using tubal occlusion.

 First, your surgeon will need to access and examine your fallopian tubes, using either laparoscopy or mini-laparotomy.